Destinations

 The landscape of Peloponnese

-The landscape shows a wide variety: There are kilometers of fantastic sandy and pebble beaches and bays.
-In particular in the northwestern and southwestern parts of Peloponnese, all along the coast large choices of still not crowded beaches with clear waters are offered.
-The southern middle part of Peloponnese offers a great variety of bays (pebble, rocky and sandy) and touristically developed villages with still Greek traditional atmosphere.
+The Peloponnese landscape shows a wide variety: There are kilometers of fantastic sandy and pebble beaches and bays.
+In particular, the western coasts provide plentiful choices of quiet beaches with clear waters.
+The south part of the central Peloponnese offers a great variety of bays (pebbled, rocky and sandy) and touristically developed villages with a traditional Greek atmosphere.
+The mountain ranges (up to 2.407m) give an extra beauty especially to the southern and central parts, providing great opportunities for climbing, hiking and long excursions.

 History of the Peloponnese